 Mary Chenoweth taught art at Colorado College from 1957 through 1983.
 She is remembered as a dedicated artist and free spirit whose generosity, enthusiasm, and wit enriched the lives of her students and colleagues.
 When she retired, members of the Class of 1983 and others established a fund in her honor.
-Each year, a book is given to the graduating senior art major who best exemplifies Professor Mary Chenoweth’s talent, spirit, and dedication to art.
+Each year, a book is given to the graduating senior art major who best exemplifies Professor Mary Chenoweth’s talent, spirit, and dedication to art

 Craig Herst Arts Prize Scholar Award

 The CHAPS award was established by family and friends in memory of Craig Herst, a member of the Class of 1989.
 In 1998, Herst died tragically of injuries sustained in a car accident that occurred shortly after his graduation from Colorado College.
 A gifted artist and sculptor whose work reveals surprising maturity and sophistication, Herst is remembered fondly as a very vibrant, athletic, and personally engaging young man with a promising future in the arts.
-The Craig Herst Arts Prize Scholar or CHAPS is awarded annually to a junior studio art major who embodies Herst’s passion for the arts and has demonstrated excellence during his/her career at Colorado College.
+The Craig Herst Arts Prize Scholar or CHAPS is awarded annually to a junior studio art major who embodies Herst’s passion for the arts and has demonstrated excellence during their career at Colorado College.
 The prize will support research or creative work, which may well be a part of the recipient’s senior show.

-The Kirsch Prize
+Edith Kirsch Prize

-The Kirsch Prize was established in memory of Edith Kirsch, a scholar of Italian art and professor of art at Colorado College from 1982 to 2004.
+The Edith Kirsch Prize was established in memory of Edith Kirsch, a scholar of Italian art and professor of art at Colorado College from 1982 to 2004.
 It is awarded annually to a student for an independent project involving summer travel abroad to study works of art or architecture.

-ASIAN STUDIES, presented by Professor John Williams
+presented by Professor Tamara Bentley

 Excellence in Asian Studies